Langfuse v4: up to 165ร— faster ยท Read more

 Filter configuration mismatch

-Your evaluator filters might not match what’s actually on the observations.
-Because there’s no error when nothing matches (the evaluator simply doesn’t run), this can be hard to spot.
+Your rule filters might not match what's actually on the observations.
+Because there is no error when nothing matches, this can be hard to spot.

 Common mismatches: